“They Came to Understand….”

 Papyrus 75 is one of the Bodmer Papyri (c200 C.E.).
 It contains most of the gospels of Luke and John, and is the earliest surviving manuscript of these gospels.
 Academic consensus among evangelical scholars is that Luke wrote his gospel between 60 and 80 C.E., while the Douay Rheims Bible introduction to Luke’s gospel says it was written “…about twenty-four years after our Lord’s Ascension”.
 Therefore Papyrus 75 is within 25-50 years of the original gospel.
 There is no secular history which has a witness anywhere near as close to the original as this.
 And Luke tells us how he came to write his gospel.
-In his dedication of it he writes: “Inasmuch as many have undertaken to compile a narrative of the things which have been accomplished among us, just as they were delivered to us by those who from the beginning were eyewitnessesand ministers of the word, it seemed good to me also, having followed all things closely for some time past, to write an orderly account for you, most excellent Theophilus, that you may know the truth concerning the things of which you have been informed” (Luke 1:1-4).
+In his dedication of it he writes: “Forasmuch as many have taken in hand to set forth in order a declaration of those things which are most surely believed among us, Even as they delivered them unto us, which from the beginning were eyewitnesses, and ministers of the word; It seemed good to me also, having had perfect understanding of all things from the very first, to write unto thee in order, most excellent Theophilus, That thou mightest know the certainty of those things, wherein thou hast been instructed” (Luke 1:1-4).

 So Luke tells Theophilus, to whom he dedicated his gospel, and we, the readers, how he got his information and what his purpose was in writing.
 His use of previously written accounts, interviewing of eye-witnesses, and his own careful research, have given posterity a trustworthy and carefully researched account of the resurrection of Jesus.
 But modern man, in his wisdom, has decided that the gospels are religious and are therefore not to be taken seriously.